1) What should a tour guest bring along?

 - Wear comfortable outdoor clothing with layering in mind.

-- If going along on an evening or sunset tour bring a light jacket.
+- If going along on an evening or sunset tour bring a coat.

 - Have a flexible time commitment.
 This is just part of the experience because we are never 100% entirely sure when we will return.

 - For those of you who wear contact lenses we suggest bringing along your eyeglasses too as it is often dusty and windy out on the tour.

 2) What does Rubicon Trail Jeep Tours provide for the guests?